EightBarren7/MLP/README.md

 # MLP
-A numpy implementations for multilayer MLP
+A numpy implementations for MLP

 # Settings
 Using these steps to prepare.